coff-tea/thesis_code/Data/README.md

 # Whistles
 Stored as audio clips saved into a numpy array.
-Expected data shape is (sampling rate, number of samples).
+Expected data shape is `(number of samples, sampling rate)`.